What’s new on Netflix and HBO Go this May 2022

-Stranger Things, Bling Empire, and more – here is what’s new on Netflix and HBO Go for May 2022.
+Stranger Things, Bling Empire and more — here is what’s new on Netflix and HBO Go this May 2022.

 Welcome to our monthly column of the latest releases on our favourite streaming services: Netflix and HBO Go.
 Keeping track of all the latest releases across several platforms can be quite a challenge.
 Hence, this directory.
 Here, we compile a list of ten television shows, movies, and documentaries releasing in the respective month.
 For this one, it’s May 2022.
 If you’re constantly on the lookout for what’s new to watch, this one is for you.
 Get ready to mark your calendars.
 Get your popcorn ready.
 Happy Watching.